 Caregivers are often the unsung hero in the lives of many Orange County seniors.
-Setting aside your own schedule and lifestyle needs, you attend to the needs of seniors and senior family members looking for mental, emotional, and physical relief in senior living communities.
+Setting aside your own schedule and lifestyle needs, you attend to the needs of seniors and senior family members looking for mental, emotional, and physical relief in senior living and assisted living in Orange County.
 This list of Orange County-area caregiver resources can help you care for yourself and/or a senior you know, ensuring a better quality of life for all.

 Family Caregiver Resource Center – Orange County is a non-profit entity serving the whole of Orange County.
 Families and caregivers struggling with the physical, emotional, and financial toll of senior living care and assistance can find information and programs from FCRC supported by St. Jude Medical Center.
 Counseling, care planning, support groups, and education are available to caregivers dealing with Alzheimer’s, multiple sclerosis, Lou Gehrig’s disease, traumatic brain injuries, and more through FCRC.
 Click here for Family Caregiver Resource Center - Orange County.

-Alzheimer’s Orange County is a local organization striving to help seniors and caregivers struggling to cope with Alzheimer’s.
+Alzheimer’s Orange County is a local organization striving to help seniors and caregivers struggling to cope with Alzheimer’s and memory care in Orange County.
 The services at ALZOC provide free programs for local families, including resources to better understand the disease, guide families through the journey, and even help finding quality care for seniors afflicted by Alzheimer’s and dementia.
 Click here for Alzheimer's Orange County.